RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Experiments

 \subsection{Ablation Study}

-\textbf{Baseline Construction.} We first conducted ablation studies on our baseline components, as shown in Table~\ref{tab:ablation_study_baseline}.
-Starting with BitNetv2, adding a low-rank matrix branch (LRB) significantly improves performance and accelerates convergence, with the FID dropping from 41.59 to 29.59.
-Applying a full Hadamard transformation to all linear layers in DiT pushes the FID even lower to 20.82, demonstrating the crucial role of both components in establishing a robust foundation for our method.
+\textbf{Baseline Construction.} Table~\ref{tab:ablation_study_baseline} validates our baseline design.
+Introducing a low-rank branch (LRB) to BitNetv2 reduces FID from 41.59 to 29.59.
+Applying Hadamard transformation to all linear layers further lowers FID to 20.82, confirming the necessity of these components for stable low-bit training.

-\textbf{Per-token Gauss Quantizer.} As shown in Table~\ref{tab:ablation_study_robust}, while the theoretically optimal non-uniform quantizer only provides a slight performance gain with its FID dropping from 20.82 to 20.33, uniform quantizer achieves a much lower FID of 17.97 and a higher IS of 103.24.
-This is because the uniform quantizer is more robust to the small approximation errors inherent in real-world activations, proving to be more effective and stable in practice.
-Therefore, considering both the performance and the ease of deployment, we have adopted the uniform quantizer as final choice.
+\textbf{Per-token Gauss Quantizer.} As shown in Table~\ref{tab:ablation_study_robust}, while the non-uniform quantizer offers marginal gains over the baseline, the uniform quantizer significantly boosts IS to 103.24 and lowers FID to 17.97.
+Its superior robustness to approximation errors and ease of deployment make it the optimal choice for our framework; we provide a deeper theoretical comparison and additional experiments on larger models in Appendix~\ref{sec:flux}.

-\textbf{QAT Steps in AMP.} As shown in Table~\ref{tab:ablation_study_ampn}, we determined the optimal number of QAT steps to collect metrics in our AMP method.
-Performance consistently improved with an increasing number of QAT steps.
-For example, the FID dropped from 41.06 at one step to 39.01 at 10 steps, and then further to 30.30 at 1,000 steps.
-The optimal balance between quality and cost was found at 1,000 steps, which yielded the best FID of 30.30.
-Increasing the steps to 1,500 offered only negligible gains at a significant additional cost.
-Therefore, we adopted the 1,000-step approach for all evaluations.
+\textbf{QAT Steps in AMP.} Table~\ref{tab:ablation_study_ampn} analyzes the impact of metric collection steps.
+FID improves consistently with more steps, plateauing around 1,000 steps (FID 30.30).
+Since increasing to 1,500 steps yields negligible gains at a significant computational cost, we adopt 1,000 steps as the best efficiency-accuracy trade-off.